Security Events

 • Detailed list of ICT assets that have suffered damages (systems, devices, technology chains, applications, etc.)

-• Summary of observed SLAs (Service Level Agreements) during the incident management process and possible justification for any delays caused Once the ICT assets affected by the event and the associated attack category have been identified, ICT security operators assess the impact of the violation on the ICT assets and/or the information assets of Agile Lab.
+Once the ICT assets affected by the event and the associated attack category have been identified, ICT security operators assess the impact of the violation on the ICT assets and/or the information assets of Agile Lab.
 They use the following evaluative scale:

-• Severe: Indicates a violation of ICT security policies that results in permanent and irreversible damage to ICT assets and/or Agile Lab's information assets.
+• Severe: Indicates a violation of ICT security policies that results in permanent and irreversible damage to ICT assets and/or Agile Lab's information assets

-• Relevant: Indicates activities associated with the detection of ICT security violations that result in temporary and reversible damage to ICT assets and/or Agile Lab's information assets.
+• Relevant: Indicates activities associated with the detection of ICT security violations that result in temporary and reversible damage to ICT assets and/or Agile Lab's information assets

 • Significant: Indicates activities associated with the detection of attempted ICT security violations that do not pose a direct threat to ICT assets and/or Agile Lab's information assets.
-This category includes anomalous user behaviors and applications that do not require specific containment measures, except for monitoring to prevent or contain any subsequent attacks.
+This category includes anomalous user behaviors and applications that do not require specific containment measures, except for monitoring to prevent or contain any subsequent attacks

 • False positive: Indicates theoretically malicious events that do not result in any ICT security violation in the specific context under examination.
 If events are identified as false positives, the alarm classification process is terminated, and the possibility of filtering such events from the tracking systems should be considered to avoid overburdening incident management activities with repetitive operations.
-Otherwise, the alarm is classified, and all subsequent activities related to alarm or incident management are carried out.
+Otherwise, the alarm is classified, and all subsequent activities related to alarm or incident management are carried out

 The Compliance Team is responsible for determining whether an incident has occurred and indicating the remedial actions to be taken.